IkeTurtle/gamedle/docs/value-proposition.md

 - Game 2 (https://costcodle.com/)
   Our second game would be a version of costcodle working with similar GameSets to our first game but with a slightly altered UI.
 Also we would like to gather sample data from German retailers to differentiate us from the costcodle game

+  Depending on how far we come we might decide to add or remove from these current plans.

 </details>

 ## Target user